6. Surviving to Thriving Week 6: How to Raise Prices Without Losing Good Clients

 financial stress

-Ironically, the walkers who keep prices low “for the clients” often end up disappearing — leaving those same clients scrambling for a replacement.
+Ironically, the walkers who keep prices low “for the clients” are often the ones who disappear.

 You might lose a client.